sr42-dev/sr42-dev/README.md

 <!-- [![GitHub Activity Graph](https://activity-graph.herokuapp.com/graph?username=SR42-dev&theme=react-dark)]() -->

-To touch upon some of the technical competences that you'll find in these repositories and the subjects that I'd look forward to having a discussion on ...
+To touch upon some of my technical competences and the subjects that I'd look forward to having a discussion on ...

 ### 💻 Languages
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)